UK saver: £500 vs £1,000/month

 - The pessimistic £500 and pessimistic step-up paths are the warning labels.
 Safe spending falls to £2,004/month and £2,260/month respectively, so you either trim retirement lifestyle, boost contributions, or plan to keep working part-time.

-If you’re new to the simulator’s outputs, skim Reading your results first.
-The tables show planned spending, the safe guardrail, capital at retirement, and whether the cushion survives to age 90.
+If you’re new to these comparisons, skim Reading your results first.
+The tables show your target spending, the safer spending level, the balance at retirement, and how much reserve is still left by age 90.

 What this comparison evaluates